kiarash97/kiarash97.github.io/aboutme.md

 * Data Mining / Bioinformatics

 ## Academic Background

+* M.S
+  - I am joinging the Department of Computing Science in University of Alberta from Fall 2019 as a master student
 * B.Sc
-  I have almost finished my under-graduate education in Computer Engineering in Iran University of Science and Technology
+  - I have almost finished my under-graduate education in Computer Engineering in Iran University of Science and Technology

-* M.S
-  I am joinging the Department of Computing Science in University of Alberta from Fall 2019 as a master student.
+* Pre-University and High School
+  - I have studied in Allameh-Helli (NODET) school, National Organization for Development of Exceptional Talent

 ## Contact Information